Pi: Monte Carlo methods

 This Monte Carlo method is independent of any relation to circles, and is a consequence of the central limit theorem, discussed below.

-These Monte Carlo methods for approximating π are very slow compared to other methods, and do not provide any information on the exact number of digits that are obtained.
+These Monte Carlo methods for approximating π are very slow compared to other methods, and do not provide any information on the exact number of digits obtained.
 Thus they are never used to approximate π when speed or accuracy is desired.

 Spigot algorithms

 Two algorithms were discovered in 1995 that opened up new avenues of research into π.
 They are called spigot algorithms because, like water dripping from a spigot, they produce single digits of π that are not reused after they are calculated.
 This is in contrast to infinite series or iterative algorithms, which retain and use all intermediate digits until the final result is produced.

 Mathematicians Stan Wagon and Stanley Rabinowitz produced a simple spigot algorithm in 1995.
 Its speed is comparable to arctan algorithms, but not as fast as iterative algorithms.

 Another spigot algorithm, the BBP digit extraction algorithm, was discovered in 1995 by Simon Plouffe: